What's in a name? Cash, it seems

 Newcastle are only naming their ground after owner Mike Ashley's company Sports Direct until they find a sponsor to take over the full naming rights on a permanent basis.

-The path to selecting a sponsor can be a perilous one and Newcastle would do well to consider it carefully, taking into account image as well as the size of check offered.
+The path to selecting a sponsor can be a perilous one and Newcastle would do well to consider it carefully, taking into account image as well as the size of cheque offered.

 Sponsors too must consider their position carefully.